Kaagaz Ke Phool: Production

 The film is widely considered to be an autobiographical reflection of Guru Dutt's personality, his deepening disillusionment with the film industry and the nature of fame it brings, and on the widely written-about alleged relationship between Dutt and his protégé, Waheeda Rehman.
 Dutt was married to singer Geeta Roy Chowdhuri (later Geeta Dutt) at the time, and his heavy drinking and the rumours of his passionate romance with Rehman didn't help.
-Some others believe it to be an homage to Gyan Mukherjee (known for directing Kismet), whom Guru Dutt had joined in 1950.
-Waheeda Rehman has denied the fact that story was based on Dutt's own life augmenting that Dutt had never tasted failure as all his films were successful at the time of film's production unlike the protagonist who suffered from failure.
+Some others believe it to be a homage to Gyan Mukherjee (known for directing Kismet), whom Guru Dutt had joined in 1950.
+Waheeda Rehman has denied that the story was based on Dutt's own life augmenting that Dutt had never tasted failure as all his films were successful at the time of film's production unlike the protagonist who suffered from failure.

 V. K. Murthy, a frequent collaborator of Dutt, served as the cinematographer and won the Filmfare Best Cinematographer Award for his work in the film.
 M. R. Acharekar was the art director and went on to receive the Filmfare Award for Best Art Direction.
 Bhanu Athaiya, who would later receive an Academy Award for Gandhi (1982), handled the costume design.
 Ramnord Research Labs, headed by S. V. Rau, did the final film processing.